bitvis2021/GoTreeScape/README.md

 The GoTreeScape prototype system is based on the client-server architecture, it consists of two parts: the BackEnd and the FrontEnd.

 ### FrontEnd
+The FrontEnd of GoTreeScape prototype system is based on the [vue framework](https://vuejs.org/).

 * **main.js**: the entry of the FrontEnd part
 * **App.vue**: the entry of the FrontEnd view, which consists of the Tree Illustrator panel (views/MainTap/TreeIllustratorTap.vue) based on the GoTree declarative grammar and GoTreeScape panel (views/MainTap/GoTreeScapeTap.vue) which show the landscape of GoTree grammar.
 * **views/TreeVisMapView/**: rendering the landscape view in the GoTreeScape prototype system.